 • intimate relationships are resumed after mandatory quarantine (40 days).

 Note!
-With a caesarean section physical exercise allowed after at least nine weeks, and sports - six months after surgery.
+During caesarean section physical exercise are allowed after at least nine weeks, and sports – six months after surgery.

 Conclusion

-From the beginning of the introduction of the anesthetic until the application of the last suture with epidural anesthesia, it takes 60–90 minutes.
+From the beginning of the administration of the anesthetic to the application of the last suture for epidural anesthesia, 60–90 minutes pass.
 Spinal method shortens the operation by a third of an hour.
-With general anesthesia in the traditional version, the caesarean section lasts 45 minutes, and in the Stark version - 22-25 minutes.
+With general anesthesia in the traditional version, a caesarean section lasts 45 minutes, and in the Stark modification - 22–25 minutes.

-At about 35 weeks of gestation, the chances of giving birth on their own came to naught, our daughter refused to turn to the "exit" face, like all decent children.
-As a result: mixed breech presentation (with a leg) with clear doctor's recommendations to prepare for surgical delivery by performing a caesarean section.
+At about 35 weeks of pregnancy, the chances of giving birth on her own disappeared, our daughter refused to turn her face to the “exit”, like all decent children.
+As a result: mixed breech presentation (with a leg) with clear recommendations from the doctor to prepare for surgical delivery by performing a cesarean section.

-Future mothers are very curious personalities, they want to know everything in advance and for sure, and I am no exception.
-So many thoughts were spinning in my head about the upcoming birth, I wanted to be ready for anything, so I was actively interested in how long the caesarean lasted.
-As it turned out, the duration of the operation depends on many factors, and some of them cannot be influenced by either the woman or the surgeon.
+Future mothers are very curious individuals; they want to know everything in advance and for sure, and I am no exception.
+There were so many thoughts spinning in my head about the upcoming birth, I wanted to be prepared for anything, so I was actively interested in how long a caesarean section would last.
+As it turned out, the duration of the operation depends on many factors, and some of them are beyond the control of either the woman or the surgeon.

-How long does a cesarean take?
+How long does a caesarean section last?
 "Standard" standards.

 Naturally, any case in medicine, including obstetrics, is endowed with individuality and the risk that something will go wrong, so if the doctor gives you a 100% guarantee of success, you should be wary.
-According to statistics, one of eight births ends with a caesarean section, which increases the risk of developing postpartum complications by about 12 times.
+According to statistics, one in eight births ends in a cesarean section, which increases the risk of developing postpartum complications by approximately 12 times.

 IMPORTANT!
-Despite the "inspired" by Western countries, the tendency to perform a caesarean section at the request of a woman, surgical intervention is more dangerous for the mother and fetus in comparison with natural childbirth, therefore, it should be carried out only for medical reasons.
+Despite the trend “inspired” by Western countries to perform a caesarean section at the woman’s request, surgical intervention is more dangerous for the mother and fetus compared to natural childbirth, and therefore should be carried out only for medical reasons.

-Caesarean section is an abdominal operation that involves cutting through the layers of the abdominal wall and uterus to give birth to a baby.
-During the normal course of the operation, the child is born in about 3-5 minutes from the beginning.
-The absence of unforeseen circumstances (complications) does not guarantee, but significantly increases the likelihood of an operation lasting about 30-40 minutes.
+A caesarean section is an abdominal operation that involves cutting through the layers of the abdominal wall and uterus to deliver a baby.
+During the normal course of the operation, the child is born approximately 3-5 minutes from the start.
+The absence of unforeseen circumstances (complications) does not guarantee, but significantly increases the likelihood of the operation lasting approximately 30-40 minutes.

-How long does a cesarean section take?
+How long does a caesarean section take?
 Experience versus youth.

-At the present time, a pregnant woman can independently choose not only the place of delivery, but also the surgeon who will perform the operation.
-Naturally, in most cases, the choice falls on more experienced surgeons with "gray hair at the temples" and an excellent reputation, which can be found on any of the women's forums.
-In fact, there is practically no difference between an obstetrician-gynecologist with 20 years of experience and a young specialist with 5 years of experience, if you do not take into account the financial side, because each of them gives birth every day and spends hours in the operating room, therefore Caesarean time will last almost the same.
+Nowadays, a pregnant woman can independently choose not only the place of birth, but also the surgeon who will perform the operation.
+Naturally, in most cases the choice falls on more experienced surgeons with “gray hair at the temples” and an excellent reputation, which can be found out on any of the women’s forums.
+In fact, there is practically no difference between an obstetrician-gynecologist with 20 years of experience and a young specialist with 5 years of experience, if you do not take into account the financial side, because each of them delivers babies every day and spends hours in the operating room, so The duration of a caesarean section will be almost the same.

-How long does a cesarean take?
+How long does a caesarean section last?
 When not everything goes according to plan.

-You can scroll as much as you like the moment of the birth of a child in your head, hoping that everything will go perfectly, but often fate presents its own "surprises".
-This happens, for example, when the need for a cesarean section becomes known already during childbirth - the operation is carried out unscheduled and is called urgent (urgent).
-Under such circumstances, how long the cesarean lasts depends on the condition of the fetus, the well-being of the mother and the complications that arose during childbirth.
+You can replay the moment of the birth of a child in your head as much as you like, hoping that everything will go perfectly, but fate often presents its own “surprises.”
+This happens, for example, when the need for a caesarean section becomes known already during childbirth - the operation is performed unscheduled and is called urgent (urgent).
+Under such circumstances, how long a caesarean section lasts depends on the condition of the fetus, the mother’s well-being and the complications that arose during childbirth.

-• prolapse from the uterus of the umbilical cord or parts of the fetus during the discharge of amniotic fluid;
+• prolapse of the umbilical cord or parts of the fetus from the uterus when amniotic fluid breaks;

-• premature placental abruption with the development of uterine bleeding;
+• pre-premature placental abruption with the development of uterine bleeding;

-• a sharp deterioration in the condition of the mother or fetus (acute hypoxia during childbirth, which occurs when the umbilical cord is entwined, incorrect insertion of the head, a long anhydrous period);
+• a sharp deterioration in the condition of the mother or fetus (acute hypoxia during childbirth, which occurs when the umbilical cord is entangled, the head is not inserted correctly, or a long period without water);

-• the development of severe preeclampsia in the mother (late gestosis), etc.
+• development of severe preeclampsia in the mother (late gestosis), etc.

-How long can a cesarean take?
-Complications during a planned operation.
+How long can a caesarean section last?
+Complications during planned surgery.

-As for the planned operative delivery, that is, the cesarean section is performed according to the following indications:
+As for planned surgical delivery, that is, cesarean section is performed for the following indications:

 • anatomically narrow pelvis;